dataforgoodfr/offseason_missiontransition_tagging/README.md

 ### Run zeroshot text classification on the dataset
 * `python src\zeroshot_text_classification.py`
-> This saves 2 csv files in a folder "output/zeroshot_classif"
+> This saves 2 csv files in a folder "output/zeroshot_classif", "results.csv" and "tags_per_descr.csv".